ajwdewit/pcse_notebooks/readme.rst

 - **08b Data assimilation with the EnKF multistate** demonstrates how to effectively load multiple states into the EnKF state vector.
 - **09 Optimizing parameters in a PCSE model** demonstrates how to do parameter optimizations in PCSE.
 - **10 Sensitivity analysis of WOFOST** demonstrates how to use SAlib for sensitivity analysis
-- **11 Optimizing partitioning parameters
+- **11 Optimizing partitioning parameters** demonstrates calibration of tabular parameters.

 Finally, some notebooks on the new WOFOST 8.1 with the advanced water and C/N balance:

-- **12 Simulating with WOFOST 8.1 SNOMIN demonstrates the WOFOST 8.1.
+- **12 Simulating with WOFOST 8.1 SNOMIN** demonstrates the WOFOST 8.1.
-- **15 Run WOFOST 8.1 SNOMIN with SoilGrids demonstrates how to derived soil parameters for SNOMIN from SoilGrids.
+- **15 Run WOFOST 8.1 SNOMIN with SoilGrids** demonstrates how to derived soil parameters for SNOMIN from SoilGrids.